P ≠ NP Proof

 deluded without knowing that it never does.
 Notice that if T answers

-anything in polynomial time, then w is a well-formed string; otherwise,
+anything within polynomial time, then w is a well-formed string;

 Perceive